BenWoodford/CurrentCost_rtl433/README.md

-# honeywell2mqtt
+# rtl433test
-A Docker image for a software defined radio tuned to listen for Honeywell RF security sensors at 345Mhz.
-This is based off of Marco Verleun's awesome rtl2mqtt image, but adpated just for Honeywell products (and working with Home Assistant)
+A Docker image for a software defined radio tuned to listen for Current Cost power consumption sensors at 433MHz.
+This is based off of Marco Verleun's awesome rtl2mqtt image, and chriskacerguis honeywell2mqtt.

 ## Usage